MusicPlayerDaemon/MPD/doc/protocol.rst

 New messages are indicated by the ``message`` idle event.

+If your MPD instance has multiple partitions, note that client-to-client messages are local to the current partition.

 :command:`subscribe {NAME}`
     Subscribe to a channel.
 The channel is created if it does not exist already.
 The name may consist of